 Acting as an employee benefit, company stock (or shares) held by employees through an ESOP don’t suffer this fluctuation.

 Two main points that drive home the productivity incentive of an ESOP:

 - In an ESOP, employee benefits and employee productivity are directly linked.
 The value of shares, which are under employees’ complete control, depend on the organization performing well as a whole.

 - Despite the hype from financial sectors, Wall Street remains a scary place for many employees.
 They don’t want to invest in the stock market.
 Their employer, with which they’re well acquainted and play a direct role in, is different.
 Owning stock in their own company can be far more appealing and far less risky.

 Simply put, an ESOP provides a strong employee incentive through the concept of “skin in the game,” i.e. ownership.
 It offers an immediate investment result.
-Employers can still offer a 401(k) or other traditional retirement plans for workers to invest in the market.
+Employers can still offer a 401(k) plan or other traditional employee retirement plans for workers to invest in the market.

 So which will you choose?
 This is a decision with long-reaching (and potentially costly) consequences.
 If you’re wondering if an ESOP would fit your organization, contact Excel Legacy Group for a free consultation.

 There’s no one-size-fits-all solution to workforce challenges that are seemingly everywhere.
 The only answer, as more employers are finding, is that they have to do something.